Marie (2020 film)

-Marie is a 2020 short documentary directed by Sam Abbas about labor during homebirths.
-The film was originally scheduled for an April 2020 theatrical window for Academy consideration; however it premiered exclusively on IGTV August 10, 2020 due to the COVID cancellation of all theaters in New York City.
-Based on the 93rd Academy Awards' new rules to offset the COVID interruptions Marie is eligible and running for a nomination.
+Marie is a 2020 short documentary film directed by Sam Abbas about labor during homebirths.
+The film was originally scheduled for an April 2020 theatrical window for Academy consideration; however, it premiered exclusively on IGTV August 10, 2020 due to the COVID cancellation of all theaters in New York City.
+Based on the 93rd Academy Awards' new rules to offset the COVID interruptions, Marie was eligible and running for a nomination.

 Plot

 An observation of labor during a home-birth.